-There is a wide distribution of non-marine limonite deposited with an average thickness ranging from 0.5 to 8 m of Quaternary age are observed.
-These deposits are recorded as remnants overlying the sandstone of Sabaya Formation or red clay of the Quseir

-Formation, which cover the floor of the Dakhla - Kharga depression.
-Geochemistry data revealed strong negative correlation of $Fe_2O_3$ with silica and alumina thus indicating there is no iron silicate phase as well as alumina contribution from iron oxide minerals in the form of solid solution is insignificant.
-The studied iron samples contains an average content of $P_2O_5$ of 0.04% with a high accumulation of $Fe_2O_3$ ranging from 82 - 55 % reflects Bessemer grades.
+There is a wide distribution of non-marine limonite ore with an average thickness ranging from 0.5 to 8 m of Quaternary age are observed.
+These deposits are recorded as remnants overlying Sabaya and Quseir formations, which cover the floor of the Dakhla - Kharga depression.
+Geochemistry data revealed strong negative correlation of Fe2O3 with silica and alumina, indicating that there is no iron silicate phase as well as alumina contribution from iron oxide minerals in the form of solid solution is insignificant.
+The studied iron samples contains an average content of P2O5 of 0.04% with a high accumulation of Fe2O3 ranging from 82 - 55 % reflects Bessemer grades.
 The studied samples are classified as Fe-laterite and ferruginous -siliceous duricrusts.
 These indicate that sediments exposed to the deep weathering process.
 The mineralogical data suggest the main iron ore in the studied area is goethite mineral with little amount of hematite and magnetite which suggest the hydrothermal origin of the studied samples.
 In the study area, the limonite deposited formed originally from rapid hydrothermal solutions by the discharge of iron-rich Nubian Aquifer water.
-The Fe/Mn ratios (>10) have a wide range of variations between 29 and 4515 reflects intensive chemical weathering under mainly arid and tropical environments.
+The Fe/Mn ratios (>10) have a wide range of variations between 29 and 4515 reflects intensive chemical weathering under mainly arid environment.